!

 It takes great courage to disclose experiences of sexual harassment or misconduct.
 Everyone who has experienced this deserves to be listened to, supported and believed.
 What has happened is not your fault and you are not alone.
 Your safety and wellbeing are the most important thing right now.

-Report to the University
+Disclose to the University

-Staff members can also report to:
+Staff members can also disclose to:

-Other ways to report
+Other ways to disclose:

 Support